COSMCtrl v1.31 An MFC class to support

 of the tile

-errors because the file is locked because of how GDI+ locks the
+errors because the file is locked because of how GDI+ locks the file when you

-event occurs when your GPS sensor is removed from the system (such as
+when your GPS sensor is removed from the system (such as unplugging the device

-pointers rather than actual instances.
+rather than actual instances.
 This fixes a bug in the code where previously

 it was not clear where ownership of the resources belong to.
 Now since they

-are pointers, client code is responsible for the lifetime of the
+are pointers, client code is responsible for the lifetime of the icons

-and CMySensorEvents::OnLeave could cause an access violation if called
+CMySensorEvents::OnLeave could cause an access violation if called during shutdown

 - The GPS Location triangle is now drawn using some transparency.

-control class depends on.
-All of these classes are now contained in separate
+class depends on.
+All of these classes are now contained in separate modules.

 - Fixed a memory leak in SetCacheDirectory.